 Call Charges –These Charges are paid every month in arrears (after you’ve incurred them).
 They’re for calls you make using our Telephone Service that aren’t included in your Package Charge.
 We’ll try to include all the Call Charges you incur after a previous bill on your next bill.
 If we choose, we can set a limit on the Call Charges you can incur each month.
 Once you reach this limit (we’ll warn you before you do), your Telephone Service may be suspended for the rest of the month.
 You can stop this happening (or have a suspension lifted) by paying some of the Call Charges you incurred that month by debit or credit card.
 Paid Call Charges will then not count toward your limit.

-Installation Fee – This is a one-off Charge (i) charged in your first bill for installation of our Services at your Home where no YouFibre socket already exists, in a suitable location of our choice (called the Standard Fee), or for installing or extending a YouFibre socket at your Home in or to your choice of location, as agreed with our on-site engineer (called the Bespoke Fee).
+Installation Fee – This is a one-off Charge (i) charged in your first bill for installation of our Services at your home or business where no YouFibre socket already exists, in a suitable location of our choice (called the Standard Fee), or for installing or extending a YouFibre socket at your home or business in or to your choice of location, as agreed with our on-site engineer (called the Bespoke Fee).

 Order Cancellation Fee - One-off Charge, paid on demand if you ask us to provision your Order during the 14-day Cooling-off Period (at which time you’ll also have accepted responsibility to pay us an Order